neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.world.item`
     - `Item$TooltipContext#isPeaceful` - Returns true if the difficulty is set to peaceful.
     - `ToolMaterial#COPPER` - The copper tool material.
+    - `WeatheringCopperItems` - A record of items that represent each of the weathering copper states.
 - `net.minecraft.world.item.equipment`
     - `ArmorMaterials#COPPER` - The copper armor material.
     - `EquipmentAssets#COPPER` - The key reference to the copper equipment asset.